gvwilson/thirdbit/_posts/2017/11/2017-11-05-for-everyone.md

 favorite: true
 ---

+*Update: [this post from Terry McGlynn][mcglynn] says a lot of important things about the relationship between high-status and low-status universities, the mistaken perceptions people at the former often have about the latter, and the negative effects of those misperceptions.*

 When Brent Gorda and I started Software Carpentry back in 1998, we weren't trying to change the world: we just wanted to pay our bills.